-- and Elective Courses 19-23 credit hours - Must complete 2 semester hours in Physical Education. - Must complete 1 semester hour of Orientation (ORI 090). - Should strongly consider an appropriate computer course for major field.
+- Must complete 2 semester hours in Physical Education. - Must complete 1 semester hour of Orientation (ORI 090). - Should strongly consider an appropriate computer course for major field.

-Students completing courses that have been approved for the General Studies Curriculum and are appropriate to their major and/or degree program may transfer these courses with credit applicable to their degree program among two-year and four-year colleges and universities.
+Students completing courses that have been approved for the 136 General Studies Curriculum and are appropriate to their major and/ or degree program may transfer these courses with credit applicable to their degree program among two-year and four-year colleges and universities.